golioth/docs/docs/device-management/7-settings/README.md

 ## What is the Settings Service?

 The Golioth platform provides a flexible way for users to configure settings on each device in your fleet.
-You can change settings for you entire fleet of devices in a single operation, or make more targeted changes.
+You can change settings for your entire fleet of devices in a single operation, or make more targeted changes.

 Settings describe how the device will operate.
 This is fundamentally different